filecoin-project/lotus-docs/content/en/storage-providers/seal-workers/post-workers.md

 ### Remote storage access

 The windowPoSt process requires reading random leafs of all the sealed sectors in a proving deadline.
-So when setting up windowPoSt workers one needs to consider how the workers can access those files.
-By default
+When setting up windowPoSt workers one needs to consider how the workers can access those files.
+The PoSt workers can read challenges from any other workers, including the lotus-miner process, but it will prefer reading it from local paths.

-At least one PoSt worker needs local read access to the sealed sectors.
-If you have multiple PoSt workers, workers without local sector access will ask workers with sector access to read challenges from their storage.

 The lotus-miner instance disables PoSt-work when a PoSt worker is connected, meaning that a single windowPoSt worker can not rely on reading challenges from the lotus-miner instance.
 And therefore needs read access to the sealed sectors.